1909 Alabama Crimson Tide football team: Union (TN)

 Alabama opened the season with this 16–0 victory over Union University at Tuscaloosa.
 Although scoreless at the end of the first half, Alabama was in position several times to score.
 The Crimson Tide lost a fumble at the Union five yard line and Derrill Pratt missed field goals of 40, 45 and 53 yards.
 Alabama scored its first touchdown on a short Jere Austill run early in the second half after the Crimson tide blocked a Union punt at their five-yard line.
-Pratt and David Palmer scored Alabama's other two touchdowns later in the half en rote to the 16–0 win.
+Pratt and David Palmer scored Alabama's other two touchdowns later in the half en route to the 16–0 win.
 The victory brought Alabama's all-time record against Union to 1–0.

-Howard
+Howard (AL)

-Against the Bulldogs, Alabama secured their second consecutive shutout to open the season with this 14–0 victory over Howard College (now known as Samford University).
+Against Howard, Alabama secured their second consecutive shutout with a 14–0 victory.

 The victory brought Alabama's all-time record against Howard to 3–0.

 Clemson

 Clemson was beaten by a 52-yard Del Pratt field goal.
+The game was held at the Fairgrounds Race Track at the Alabama State Fairgrounds during the State Fair.